LibraryCarpentry/librarycarpentry.github.io/_posts/2018/04/2018-04-24-carpentrycon-update.md

 - *First call*: 13:00 GMT/UTC [see time in your zone](https://www.timeanddate.com/worldclock/fixedtime.html?msg=CarpentryCon+Call&iso=20180503T13&p1=%3A&ah=1)
 - *Second call*: 19:00 GMT/UTC / 12 noon PDT [see time in your zone](https://www.timeanddate.com/worldclock/fixedtime.html?msg=CarpentryCon+Call&iso=20180503T12&p1=234&ah=1)

-Sign up for either call on [this etherpad](http://pad.software-carpentry.org/carpconcall).
+Sign up for either call on the [CarpentryCon etherpad](http://pad.software-carpentry.org/carpconcall).
 All welcome.
 Post questions in advance if you are unable to attend.
 We will post the answers.

 [Malvika Sharan](https://twitter.com/MalvikaSharan/), a leading member of